 The term “pain and suffering” may seem to have a clear meaning for most people, but to fully understand the scope of what the term entails, we’ll look to its legal definition.
-In the legal sense, pain and suffering is a broad description for the distress someone endures after suffering an injury.
-It is important to understand that this anguish pertains not only to the physical pain one feels after he or she has been injured, but also to the potential psychological component of the injury.
+In the legal sense, pain and suffering is a broad description of the distress someone endures after suffering an injury.
+It is important to understand that this anguish pertains not only to the physical pain one feels after he or she has been injured but also to the potential psychological component of the injury.
 As such, pain and suffering may include the resulting depression, insomnia, anxiety, and irritability that people often experience following an accident that causes injury.
 In a prior blog, we discussed the differences between general and special damages.
-Because pain and suffering is largely subjective and not easily quantified by a dollar amount, it is considered a type of general damage.
+Because pain and suffering are largely subjective and not easily quantified by a dollar amount, it is considered a type of general damage.

 How Can I Document My Pain and Suffering?